sahilwep/Dojo-pwn-college/CSE-356/Web-Security/Challanges.md

 ## Web-security level 1
+* In this challnage we have to perform Path traversal..
-* After running the flag..
-* with curl we can hunt for the flag file...
+* After running the file `/challange/run` we can perform the attack vector...
+* For flag we use Curl..

 ```sh
 hacker@web-security-level-1:~$ curl http://challenge.localhost:80/../../../etc/passwd --path-as-is -i